mrhegemon/XRGyroControls_OpenXR/README.md

 Run `build_run.sh` to reset and then inject into the visionOS simulator.
 Run `build_inject.sh` to just inject into an existing instance.

-Running list of brew dependencies I remember: `brew install gsed`
+Running list of brew dependencies I remember: `brew install autoconf automake libtool gsed`

 See `build.sh` for a list of my sins.